Echinacea AngustifoliaPurple Cone-flower,Echinacea

 Homeopathic remedies are prescribed on the basis that in a tiny dilution like cures like, so while the very dilute homeopathic remedy may help, the raw product is often best avoided.

-Below are the strongest indications of Echinacea Angustifolia based on traditional homeopathic usage.
-Indications have not been reviewed by the FDA.
-If symptoms persist always consult a medical professional.
+Below are the strongest indications of Echinacea Angustifolia in traditional homeopathic usage, not reviewed by the FDA.

 Tincture, one to ten drops, every two hours, and larger doses.